bhbghghbgb/pate-trigger-sv-mgr/README.md

 ## What do

-- Everytime the server dies, run the backup script
 - Restart the server process:
     - Immediately if it dies unexpectedly
     - After a configured amount of time, with a warning sent:
         - Been running for too long (process uptime limit)
         - Leaked too much memory (process memory limit)
+- Run the backup script:
+    - Every configured interval
+    - When the server dies
+- Upload the backup data:
+    - When the server dies

 > **_NOTE:_**  The server process does take more memory for the more users logged in simultaneously, does not neccessarily mean that it leaked memory.
 You will need to observe the resource usage a few times, and determine what should be the limits including your own device hardware specs in mind.

+> **_note:_**  If the backup job is run due to interval, it will only upload the log file.
+Only when the server dies will it also upload the backup save data file.

 ## Requirements